major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 Unintentionally running a rsyslog server accepting remote messages puts the system at increased risk.
-Malicious rsyslog messages sent to the server could exploit vulnerabilities in the server software itself, could introduce misleading information in to the system's logs, or could fill the system's storage leading to a Denial of Service.
-If the system is intended to be a log aggregation server its use must be documented with the ISSO.
+Malicious rsyslog messages sent to the server could exploit vulnerabilities in the server software itself, could introduce misleading information in to the system's logs, or could fill the system's storage leading to a Denial of Service.\nIf the system is intended to be a log aggregation server its use must be documented with the ISSO.

 Check
 ~~~~~